hughbagan/Art-Galleries-of-Western-Canada/README.md

 Simply download the main python program "westgalleries.py".
 You will also need a sample input file: place "abgalleries.txt" in the same directory as the python file and run it.
 The other directories in this repo are just for viewing purposes.
 After running, you can select output options in the terminal.
 The program will output information in your selected format to a text file in the running directory.

+Here is the format for an entry in the input file (any line without information can be substituted with `na`):

+`
+Name of Gallery
+Street Address
+City, Province
+Postal Code
+Phone number
+Email
+Website
+Fax
+Human contact name
+Type of Gallery
+`

 # Web scraping?
 A sample input file "abgalleries.txt" is provided, which contains information on Albertan art galleries (obtained from http://www.gallerieswest.ca/).
 I originally wanted the program to scrape that website for galleries -- that way I would not have to manually update any input text files for accuracy.
 Unfortunately, I could not get my web-spider version of the program to get past the pagination on gallerieswest.ca.
 Look into the ../scraper directory of this repo to see how far I got.
 However, the text file does contain a complete record of the Albertan galleries from August 2017, which is pretty good considering that the information doesn't get changed very often.